CoderDev-bit/RPC_Simulator/Engineering Process/Design.md

 RPC STRATEGIES:
-Perfect Random (Nash equilibrium)
+Perfect Random
-    Equal chance for all choices independent of any other stats (about 33.33%)
+    Equal chance for all choices independent of any other stats (1/3)

 Human Intuition (Pavlov-based)